This post is sponsored by Sonnet. All views and opinions expressed represent my own.

 I guess there is some comfort in knowing that I wasn’t alone.
-According to a new survey by Sonnet Insurance, 1 in 3 Canadians haven’t read their home and auto insurance policies either.
+According to a new survey by Sonnet Insurance, 1 in 3 Canadians hasn’t read their home and auto insurance policies either.
 That number is pretty crazy when you think about it.
-1 in 3 Canadians are paying thousands of dollars each year on insurance, without really knowing what they’re getting for their money!
+1 in 3 Canadians is paying thousands of dollars each year on insurance, without really knowing what they’re getting for their money!

 Don’t Be a Statistic, Take Action!

 To remedy this, we go through every type of insurance available, item-by-item, to see if they need it and if they do how are they currently protected.
 Because at the end of the day, that’s what insurance is.
 It’s just a way to protect yourself from financial loss.
 Insurance is a good thing!
 It can be a financial lifesaver if you do it right!
 But it can be a huge disaster (not to mention a waste of money) if you go into it blindly.

 If you want to stop being a statistic and do something about it, here are some helpful steps you can take to make sure you’re properly protected with your home and auto insurance.

 Does Your Home Insurance Cover You For…